-One of the useful features I added to the Kuppersmith Project house is a whole house, standby generator.
-The generator runs on natural gas and uses a transfer switch mounted on the garage wall next to the power meter to automatically transfer power from the utility company to the generator in the event of a power outage.
+One of the useful features I added to the Kuppersmith Project house is a whole house, standby generator from Generac.
+The generator runs on natural gas and uses a Nexus Smart Switch™ mounted on the garage wall next to the power meter to automatically transfer power from the utility company to the generator in the event of a power outage.

 Once electrical power to the house has been restored, the transfer switch automatically turns off the generator and restores power from the utility company to the house.
 Watch this video to find out more.

 - Standby Generator Installed at Kuppersmith Project House (video)